 - 6 ounces unsalted butter melted

 - Preheat oven to 150 F degrees.
 Place a serving platter in the oven.1 pound white asparagus

 - Bring a large pot of water to boil.
 Blanch the asparagus by cooking for 3 to 5 minutes and then plunging into an ice bath.
 Drain well and move to the warmed platter.
 Keep warm while making the sauce.

-- Add the egg yolks, lemon juice, salt, pepper, and herbs into your blender.
+- Add the egg yolks, fresh lemon juice, salt, pepper, and herbs into your blender.
 Blend the egg yolk mixture for 30 to 45 seconds at a medium high speed, until it light and foamy.2 large egg yolks, 1 tablespoon lemon juice, ¼ teaspoon kosher salt, ⅛ teaspoon black pepper, 1 tablespoon fresh chives, 1 tablespoon fresh dill

 - Remove the plug from the blender lid.
 Turn the blender speed to low.
 With the blender running, slowly drizzle in the melted butter.
 Continue to blend until the mixture is smooth and totally blended.
 Season to taste.6 ounces unsalted butter